John Gibson (actor, born 1948)

-John Gibson (July 15, 1948 – May 17, 1986) was an American actor, model, and dancer, known for The Warriors, The Young and the Restless, One Life to Live. and his national profile as a Chippendales dancer.
+John Gibson (July 15, 1948 – May 17, 1986) was an American actor, model, and dancer, known for The Warriors, The Young and the Restless, One Life to Live, and his national profile as a Chippendales dancer.

 He was engaged to television personality Vanna White at the time of his death in a plane crash on May 17, 1986.

 Life and career

-Born near Detroit, in 1948, Gibson attended Northville High School and earned a degree from the University of Michigan before marrying his college girlfriend.
-Feeling constrained and listless working at his father's used car lot, Gibson left both the job and marriage and, following a year as a self-described "ski bum" in Aspen, Colorado, he moved to West Palm Beach, Florida, where he worked as a carpenter, waiter and pursued a real estate license.
+Born near Detroit in 1948, Gibson attended Northville High School, earned a degree from the University of Michigan, then married his girlfriend from college.
+Feeling constrained and listless working at his father's used car lot, Gibson left both the job and marriage, and following a year as a self-described "ski bum" in Aspen, Colorado, he moved to West Palm Beach, Florida, where he worked as a carpenter and waiter as he pursued a real estate license.

 Modeling and Chippendales fame

-While in Florida, Gibson sent photos of himself to the newly introduced Playgirl magazine for consideration.
+While in Florida, Gibson sent photos of himself to the newly introduced Playgirl for consideration.
 The magazine flew him to California for a shoot and selected him to be the magazine's April 1975 centerfold, a move he credits with "[turning] my life around" and giving shape to a new career path, rooted in his looks and personality.
-Gibson moved to Los Angeles, California, and began working as a model for catalogs, advertisements, and in small roles in film and television.
+Gibson moved to Los Angeles and began working as a model for catalogs and advertisements, and he had small roles in film and television.

-Gibson came to international prominence in 1980 as one of the highest-profile members of the Chippendales male exotic dance troupe.
-At the height of the group's fame, Gibson made talk show and personal appearances on behalf of the troupe, appeared regularly in the press, and his name and likeness were featured on posters, calendars, board games, and other merchandise sold worldwide.
-In 1982, he was selected as the cover model for the troupe's popular annual calendar, embarking on another national press tour in support of the troupe.
+Gibson came to international prominence in 1980 as one of the highest-profile members of the Chippendales.
+At the height of the group's fame, Gibson made talk show and personal appearances on behalf of the troupe, he appeared regularly in the press, and his name and likeness were featured on posters, calendars, board games, and other merchandise.
+In 1982, he was selected as the cover model for the troupe's annual calendar, embarking on another national press tour in support of it.

 Acting

-Shortly after arriving in Los Angeles, Gibson began taking acting classes and, in 1979, he was cast as one of the "baseball furies" in the action thriller film The Warriors.
-Gibson continued to act, primarily in television, appearing on Three's Company, Eight is Enough, and CHiPS, often in roles playing on his perceived attractiveness.
+Shortly after arriving in Los Angeles, Gibson began taking acting classes, and in 1979, he was cast as one of the "baseball furies" in the film The Warriors.
+Gibson continued to act, primarily in television, appearing on Three's Company, Eight Is Enough, and CHiPS.

-In 1981, he was cast as "Jerry 'Cash' Cashman," on the daytime soap opera The Young and the Restless, a role he played for more than a year.
-Cashman owned a gentleman's club on the show and occasionally performed himself, something the producers tailored to Gibson's own background.
-In 1983, he returned to daytime television, playing "Tom 'Hawk' Haney" on One Life to Live and appeared on The Fall Guy.
-Gibson's final acting appearance prior to his death was in 1984's The Cartier Affair with David Hasselhoff and Joan Collins.
+In 1981, he was cast as Jerry 'Cash' Cashman on the daytime show The Young and the Restless, a role he played for more than a year.
+Cashman owned a gentleman's club on the show and occasionally performed himself, something the producers tailored to Gibson's background.
+In 1983, he returned to daytime television, playing Tom 'Hawk' Haney on One Life to Live and appearing on The Fall Guy.
+Gibson's final acting appearance before his death was in 1984's The Cartier Affair with David Hasselhoff and Joan Collins.